Puppy schedule help

 When a midday break becomes necessary

 A midday break matters when it is the difference between a workable weekday and one that is asking too much.
-That usually gets clearer when your puppy is still young, the away stretch is long, or the day depends on your puppy holding it longer than feels realistic right now.
+That usually becomes clear when your puppy is still young, the away stretch is long, or the day depends on more holding time than feels realistic right now.

-For many working owners, the midday break is not a nice extra.
-It is the support block that keeps the weekday schedule from falling apart.
+For many working owners, the midday break is the support block that keeps the weekday schedule from falling apart.

 How age changes the answer